alexdiliberto/code-conventions/README.md

   });
 ```

-### Use Brace Expansion
+### Property Brace Expansion
-Improves readability and allows less redundancy.
-The dependent keys must be together (without space) for the brace expansion to properly work.
+Always prefer to use Ember's property brace expansion for computed property dependent keys.
+This will help improve readability and it provides less redundancy overall.
+The dependent keys must be together (**without space**) for the brace expansion to properly work.

 ```javascript
   // GOOD - Using property brace expansion